agiliq/djenofdjango/source/chapter5.rst

 .. note::

-    browse through the code of django-registration to see what urls are avaialbe, what context is passed to the templates, which urls are mapped to which views etc.
+    browse through the code of django-registration to see what urls are available, what context is passed to the templates, which urls are mapped to which views etc.

     Looking at named urls from ``urls.py`` would be useful for creating links to registration, login etc by using